Pensioners and Veterans

 - Gold card holder

 - White card holder (only for conditions accepted by DVA as related to service)

 - Veteran from an allied country (only for conditions accepted by DVA as related to service)

 And if you have an assessed clinical need for an aid or appliance.

 Clinical need is assessed by your doctor and a health professional (eg Audiologist).

 DVA Tinnitus Program

-For eligible veterans with hearing loss and mild tinnitus, DVA recommends fitting with fully-subsidised hearing aids under the OHS scheme.
+For eligible veterans with hearing loss and mild tinnitus, DVA recommends fitting with fully-subsidised hearing aids under the HSP scheme.
 Hearing aids have been found to provide effective management of tinnitus, for those people with tinnitus and even a very mild hearing loss.

 Occasionally, tinnitus can be more severe and disturbing.
 For eligible DVA clients, funding may be provided for a program of tinnitus therapy, including provision of tinnitus devices.